micon4sure/zilch/README.md

 a single `+` will reroll the last token

+to try an upgrade to a free do `upgrade` and then the die you want to try to upgrade for the throw 1 1 2 2 3 4 this could be `upgrade four` or its shorthand `up 4`

 ## Bot player syntax
 | command | effect | arguments | example|
 |-|-|-|-|